ChicoState/DesignAndMaintenance/design-patterns/factory-method-js/README.md

 The Factory Method Pattern is also known as Virtual Constructor.

 The diagram below shows the working of Factory Method.

 ## Diagram

 ![Diagram explaining working of Factory Method](working.png "Diagram of Factory Method")

+## Implementation

+1. In this example, we have considered a software company.
+2. This program will return the utilization of code in the company according to the designation of the software developer.
+3. We have created a concrete product that is the type of developer.
+4. A creator class named as Company which will process the request.
+5. The functions accept a parameter, which states the kind of developer.
+6. The result provides the way the code is going to be used.

 ## UML Diagram
+Here is a UML illustration of Factory Method, the objects participating in the pattern are:

+- Creator : In code it is Company.
+- Abstract Product : JavaScript does not consist.
+- Concrete Product : Developers as per designations.

 <img src="uml.png" width="350">